 Only recently it would have seemed virtually impossible that you could get paid without having a bank account.
 But even that is no longer the case.
 Sole traders and small businesses have begun to pay workers, especially part-time and temporary staff, by using a reloadable prepaid debit card.
 Employers are using these ‘payroll debit cards’ as a way to pay wages of staff without all the administration and costs that can occur when paying temporary or casual workers and migrant workers.
 For small businesses which need to recruit staff occasionally, a prepaid card is the ideal way to make flexible payments for work provided – especially if these individuals don’t have their own personal bank account.

-Carrying out payroll administration for members of staff without a bank account can be costly and time consuming – especially if they are not typical, full-time permanent workers on the payroll.
+Carrying out payroll administration for members of staff without a bank account can be costly and time-consuming – especially if they are not typical, full-time permanent workers on the payroll.
 Paying in cash might seem like an obvious solution, but this can be particularly problematic both from a compliance point of view and in terms of security.
 Meanwhile, cheques are costly to administer and workers can run into real difficulties when it comes to getting them cashed, especially if they don’t have access to a bank account.

 Providing staff with a prepaid card, loaded by the employer come payday, is a simple solution and requires much less administration on behalf of the company, or, as is often the case, a sole trader with short-term, flexible staffing requirements.
 Indeed, in the case of the sole trader, the employer can even ask the workers to set up the prepaid card themselves, reducing administration even further.
-That’s because most prepaid cards, such as the Suits Me visa debit card, require no credit checks, so they can be set up quickly and without excessive documentation or paperwork.
+That’s because most prepaid cards, such as the Suits Me® Mastercard® debit card, require no credit checks, so they can be set up quickly and without excessive documentation or paperwork.
 And afterwards, wages can be easily transferred to the card via a BACS payment or at a Post Office.

 There are benefits for the worker too.
-To begin with, temporary employees, who may be have just arrived in the UK, don’t have to go to all the inconvenience and effort of setting up a bank account.
+To begin with, temporary employees, who may have just arrived in the UK, don’t have to go through all the inconvenience and effort of setting up a bank account.
 In fact, unless, they’ve been in the UK for some time, they may not have the prerequisites to do so, such as a permanent address.